CesiumGS/3d-tiles/specification/README.md

 ### Metadata

+Application-specific _metadata_ may be provided at multiple granularities within a tileset.
+Metadata may be associated with high-level entities like tilesets, tiles, contents, or features, or with individual vertices and texels.
+Metadata conforms to a well-defined type system described by the [3D Metadata Specification](./Metadata/), which may be extended with application- or domain-specific semantics.

-Structured metadata can be associated with specific objects within a tileset.
-The metadata enables additional use cases and functionality for the format:
+Metadata enables additional use cases and functionality for the format:

 - **Inspection:** Applications displaying a tileset within a user interface (UI) may allow users to click or hover over specific tiles or tile contents, showing informative metadata about a selected entity in the UI.
 - **Collections:** Tile content groups may be used to define collections (similar to map layers), such that each collection may be shown, hidden, or visually styled with effects synchronized across many tiles.